aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ### AutoFitting a Table to Contents {#autofitting-a-table-to-contents}

-The code example given below demonstrates autofits a table in the document to its contents.
+The code example given below shows autofits a table in the document to its contents.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-AutoFitTableToContents-AutoFitTableToContents.cs" >}}